 It has not been known whether or not there are any exotic 4-spheres: such an exotic 4-sphere would be a counterexample to the smooth generalized Poincaré conjecture in dimension 4.
 Some plausible candidates are given by Gluck twists, but many cases over the years were ruled out as possible counterexamples.

-In the paper the resulting solution to the last generalized Poincaré conjecture is presented by giving a precise construction of a discrete exotic 4-sphere (Berkovich analytic spaces and the Richter-Gebert's Universality theorem help).
+This paper is a survey of recent advances towards the last generalized Poincaré conjecture (connections with Berkovich analytic spaces, the Richter-Gebert's Universality theorem and cluster algebras are presented) with some approaches to the resulting solution.